 In the "Wall Street Journal Essential Guide to Management" (HarperBusiness, 2010), author Alan Murray says that the rapid pace of innovation and change in recent years has led to a search for a strategy that is more dynamic than Porter's five forces.

-"While avoiding use of Mr. Porter's name, Mr. Kim and Ms. Mauborgne nevertheless attack him head on, arguing that the five forces analysis is a formula for remaining in 'red oceans,' where the sharks compete mercilessly for the action," Murray wrote in his book.
-"The key to exceptional business success, they say, is to redefine the terms of competition and move into the 'blue ocean,' where you have the water to yourself."
+"The key to exceptional business success, [Kim and Mauborgne] say, is to redefine the terms of competition and move into the 'blue ocean,' where you have the water to yourself," Murray wrote.

 Examples of blue ocean strategy

-One popular example of blue ocean strategy, which Kim and Mauborgne review in their book, is Cirque du Soleil.
+One popular example of blue ocean strategy is Cirque du Soleil.
 By completely reinventing the circus, Cirque du Soleil achieved revenues that it took Ringling Bros. and Barnum & Bailey more than a century to attain.

 "Cirque did not make its money by competing within the confines of the existing industry or by stealing customers from Ringling and the others," Kim and Mauborgne wrote in the Harvard Business Review magazine.
 "Instead, it created uncontested market space that made the competition irrelevant.
 It pulled in a whole new group of customers who were traditionally noncustomers of the industry – adults and corporate clients who had turned to theater, opera or ballet and were, therefore, prepared to pay several times more than the price of a conventional circus ticket for an unprecedented entertainment experience."